jundalisay/superb/content/en/research/other/alien/essassani/excitement.md

 linkf=  "/research/other/alien/essassani"
 +++

 ## Finding your Purpose in Life

 Act on it!
 Excitement is caused by a resonance with your Higher Self.

-Excitement is a "sign" that the activity you are contemplating is aligned with your Higher Self, and this alignment is what causes the excitement.
+Excitement is a "sign" that the activity you are contemplating is aligned with your Higher Self.
+- This alignment is what causes the excitement.

 This naturally leads you to what you are "meant" to be doing - what your Soul "hopes" your free-will chooses to do.

 This is your "Purpose".

 So this is the simple yet effortlessly-effective way to find your life's "Purpose".

 Mechanically, "excitement" is a high state of resonant-excitation that occurs when the Thinking+Intentions of the physical dimension self are sharply aligned with the Thinking+Intentions of its own Higher Self.

 So excitement serves as a "compass" - to let you know when you're "on course" - when you are doing or contemplating doing exactly what your Higher Self would just love to have you be doing.

-When you follow your excitement, and do what excites you, this means that =
+When you follow your excitement, and do what excites you, this means that:

 1. This activity is "you" (truly aligned with your Soul).
 2. Because it is "you", this activity is effortless for you.